The 16-19 Tuition Fund

 - Specialist Support to improve engagement for learners with SEND.

-- Tuition Support offered will be based on an individual need’s assessment, the identification of an individual starting point, clear learning goals, expectations and outcomes.
+- Tuition Support offered will be assessed, based on an individual's needs, the identification of an individual starting point, clear learning goals, expectations and outcomes.

 What is our pledge?